AHA Early Career Researcher Fellowship

 Eligibility

-Early Career researchers up to 5 years following the conferral of their degree are eligible (taking into account career breaks such as parental or carer leave).
-Applicants cannot hold, or have previously held, either a continuing academic position or one with a contract longer than two years’ full-time equivalency.
+Early career researchers up to five years following the conferral of their degree are eligible (taking into account career breaks such as parental or carer leave).

 Australian citizens, permanent residents or applicants with a current and valid visa are eligible.
 The majority of the Fellowship year must be undertaken in Australia.